Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 Peat Moss Substrate

-Acidic — properly wrong for cave-origin Cubaris which want neutral-to-alkaline limestone conditions.
+Acidic - wrong for cave-origin Cubaris, which want neutral-to-alkaline limestone conditions.

 Insufficient Calcium

 Cubaris need MORE calcium than other isopods.
-Always-available cuttlebone PLUS limestone pieces in substrate.
+Always-available cuttlebone PLUS limestone pieces in the substrate.
 Calcium-deficient Cubaris fail moults and don't breed.
+See our calcium guide for the detail.

 Heat Lamps

 Dry out substrate fast.
-Heat mats on thermostats only when supplemental heating needed.
+Heat mats on thermostats only when supplemental heating is needed.

-Properly the most expensive mistake.
-Cubaris are not beginner species.
-New keepers should establish success with easier species (Powder Orange, Dairy Cow, Magic Potion) for 6+ months before attempting Cubaris.
-The premium pricing of failed Cubaris colonies is properly painful.
+The most expensive mistake.
+Cubaris are not a beginner genus, whatever an individual species is rated.
+New keepers should establish success with easier species (Powder Orange, Dairy Cow, Magic Potion) for 6+ months before attempting Cubaris - our beginner's guide covers that path.
+The premium pricing of failed Cubaris colonies is painful.

 Treating All Species the Same